DeanLemans/deanlemans.github.io/content/00-raw/clippings/slash pages.md

 ## /interests

-> a place for website authors to list out things they’re passionate about and expound on what it is about those things that excites them
+> a place for website authors to list out things they're passionate about and expound on what it is about those things that excites them

 - Creator: [Chris Burnell](https://chrisburnell.com/note/slash-interests/)
 - Directory: [chrisburnell.github.io](https://chrisburnell.github.io/interests-directory/)